sienlonglim/financial_analysis_forecasting/README.md

 ## Upcoming works
 1. Consider if Pydantic would be useful here, if so, try it out
 2. Consider other databases (DuckDB, PostgresSQL)
+3. Add RMSE or other metrics into TS validation
+4. Optimize for SARIMA parameters

 # Part 1 Time Series analysis and forecasting:
-This script aims to perform SARIMA to analyse stock prices and forecast into the future to identify possible trend.
+This script aims to perform SARIMA to analyse stock prices and forecast into the future with the following purposes:
+1. Identify near-term price movement trends
+2. Determine optimal actions for maximum gain

 # Part 2 Web scrapper: